ReinoutDeBleser/php-tdd/README.md

 Rename the `phpunit.xml.dist` on the root to `phpunit.xml`.

 Always place your tests in the `tests/` directory.
-Now run `php ./vendor/bin/phpunit`, this will run all valid tests in your tests directory.
+Now run `php ./vendor/bin/phpunit`, this will run all valid tests in your tests' directory.
-***The first time you run this script this will also install PHPunit for you!***
+***The first time you run this script this will also install PHPUnit for you!***

 ## Must-have features
 Create the following entities